josra/josra.github.io/recipes/flow/_posts/2015-10-24-rewriting-histroy.md

     [alias]
        deliver = "!BRANCH=`git symbolic-ref --short HEAD`; REMOTEBRANCH=ready/$BRANCH; git push origin $BRANCH:$REMOTEBRANCH
        && git branch -m delivered/$BRANCH"

+Occasionally you want to clean out all your delivered branches - the `git branch` command doesn't support wildcards but you can do like this:

+    git branch | grep 'delivered/' | xargs git branch -D

+###Start new task all over again

 When I want to start on a new task I usually want to: